HausDAO/daohaus-website/docs/devs/contexts.md

 const { theme, updateTheme } = useDaoMember();
 ```

 DAOMemberContext is responsible for a user's data in relation to the current dao they are viewing.
 This holds their membership data (if they are a member) and their wallet info.
 The context checks DaoMembers from DaoContext for the user's address.
 If that address exists in the list of members, it is saved as **daoMember**.
-Then, if daoMember exists, we fetch for wallet information and spead it into daoMember state.
+Then, if daoMember is *True*, we fetch wallet information and input it into daoMember state.

 - `currentMemberRef` - Stops unnecessary renders.
 - `isMember` - Boolean to tell us if the user's address is a member of the DAO being viewed.